PhoenixTales/wiki.gothicarchive.org/factions.md

 - `advanced Workers, capable of manual labor` (design doc `NPCs per Guild`)
 - 4 of them live in _Old Camp_ (design doc `NPCs per Guild`)

-## Farmers of Khorinis Mine Valley
-- German: `Die Bauern` (`BAU`)
-- in the final game release translated as `peasants` (`NAME_Bauer = "Peasant"`)
-- live around the _Old Citadel_ (German: `Altes Kastell`)
-  - originally, the New Camp was more in the south and the _Old Citadel_ was on a mountain just west from it, with all the fields in front of it and the river from the New Camp running through the fields
-  - `Just to the south of our fields lies the ruins of a former fort` (alpha 0.56c)
-- peaceful, grow their own food and trade it with camps
-- some of them lived around the valley already before it became prison colony
-- `know how to grow grain and a few of them can even brew really good beer` (_Sleeper's Ban_)
-- `We feed the new camp and in return we are protected from the archbarons` (alpha 0.56)
-- in the final release they are farming rice just in front of the _New Camp_

 ## Guards of New Camp
 - in the final game release known as `Mercenaries of New Camp`
 - known as `die Recken` in German version of _Sleeper's Ban_, and as `Die Garde` (`GRD`) in alpha builds